MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/accessibility/automation-properties.md

 ---
-title: "Setting Accessibility Values on User Interface Elements"
+title: "Automation Properties"
-description: "This article explains how to use the AutomationProperties class, so that a screen reader can speak about the elements on the page." ms.prod: xamarin ms.assetid: c0bb6893-fd26-47e7-88e5-3c333c9f786c ms.technology: xamarin-forms
+description: "This article explains how to use the AutomationProperties class in a Xamarin.Forms application, so that a screen reader can speak about the elements on the page." ms.prod: xamarin ms.assetid: c0bb6893-fd26-47e7-88e5-3c333c9f786c ms.technology: xamarin-forms